 When an individual is struggling with addiction, families also bear consequences of the disease.
 As a result, families may experience a poor quality of life in many ways – financially, psychologically, and spiritually and take on enabling and/or codependent behavior.

 If you have a loved one in denial about the severity of his or her addiction and how it affects the family, call us today for intervention help.
 We will connect you to an experienced interventionist who will travel to you for an in-person intervention or who will conduct an intervention via phone.

-Addiction is a disease that affects the entire family and is indicative of traits passed down from generation to generation.
-The focus of a viable alcohol or drug intervention program should not be on the addicted individual, but how the disease of addiction has affected the entire family system and how to stop the cycle from repeating and being passed on to future family members.
+Addiction is a disease that affects the entire family and may be related to traits passed down from generation to generation.
+The focus of a viable alcohol or drug intervention program should focus on how addiction has affected the entire family system and how to stop the cycle from repeating and being passed on to future family members.

 Robert has worked in state licensed inpatient treatment centers and detoxification facilities as a counselor, program developer, educator, director of admission and clinical supervisor.
 Robert is currently licensed by the State of Tennessee in addiction counseling and clinical supervision.